radcamp/radcamp.github.io/NYC2023/RAxML_API.md

 # **RAxML** analyses

 ## A bit of setup
-Inside your CO capsule open a new terminal and install `raxml` and `toytree`, which we will use during this tutorial.
+Inside your CO capsule open a new terminal and install `raxml`, which we will use during this tutorial.

 ```
 conda install -c bioconda raxml -y
-conda install -c conda-forge toytree -y
 ```

 ## Create a new notebook for the RAxML analysis